2019 President-Elect Candidate

 Vice President and Chief Actuary of Humana (2010-June 2015)

 - Exercised oversight of actuarial functions and risk analyses in all of Humana’s life and health businesses.

-- Grew the Actuarial Professional Development Program to prepare all actuaries and their non-credentialed associates for managerial and executive roles
+- Grew the Actuarial Professional Development Program (over 500 employees) with the goal of preparing all actuaries and their non-credentialed associates for managerial and executive roles

 CFO of Geisinger Insurance Operations (2006-2010), one of the core businesses of Geisinger Health System, an integrated health system located in Danville, Pennsylvania.